 Awww, yeah – what a difference.
 Here’s how to make it happen:

-- Buy a GoPro Hero+ (around $200) – if you’re only using this as a webcam, don’t buy the more expensive GoPro models.
-The webcam video only shoots 1080p video anyway, so the 4K resolution of the GoPro Hero5 is wasted here.
+- Buy a GoPro Hero 5 (around $400) – if you’re only using this as a webcam, don’t buy the more expensive GoPro models.
+The webcam video only uploads 1080p video anyway, so any higher resolution doesn’t really help.

 - Luxebell Skeleton case ($40) – so you can mount it to a tripod and have the power & video cables plugged in.